Ouranosinc/scen_workflow_afr/README.md

 - calculation of statistics based on region boundaries (.geojson file) if reanalysis data is provided;
 - conversion of NetCDF files to .csv files (only if the analysis is based on observations).

-## Upcoming features
+### v1.1.1

-The following features are currently being implemented:
+The following feature was added:
-- addition of region boundaries in heat maps;
-- conversion of heat maps to .csv and .geotiff files.
+- conversion of heat maps and time series to .csv.

+The following change was made:
+- relocated heat maps under directory stn/fig/scen/maps.

 ## Contributing
 This is a private development that is being used in production by climate services specialists.
 If you're interested in participating to the development, want to suggest features or report bugs, please leave us a message on the [issue tracker](https://github.com/Ouranosinc/scen_workflow_afr/issues).